magefan/product-grid-inline-editor/README.md

 For those who are tired of manual product attributes editing [Magento 2 Product Grid Inline Editor](https://magefan.com/magento-2-product-grid-inline-editor) is the perfect solution.
 It allows you to edit products directly from the product grid and do this either on individual products or massively.
 These and many other options will help you reduce time spent on product editing to seconds.
 Literally.

 <a href="https://magefan.com/magento-2-product-grid-inline-editor"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/download-magefan-extensions.png"></a><a href="https://magefan.com/magento-2-product-grid-inline-editor#live-demo"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/magefan-live-demo.png"></a>

+## Requirements
+  * Magento Community 2.3.0-2.4.x (CE, EE, ECE, B2B)
+  * [Magefan Community Extension](https://github.com/magefan/module-community) >= v2.1.20.
+Please install this extension first if you use installation via FTP.

 ## Benefits

 * Better Product Management
 * Saved Time
 * Flexible Products Attributes Editing

 ## Features
 ### Faster Product Editing Process

-Usually you have to go from one page to another to change the product price,quantity or SKU, spending a lot of time.
+Usually, you have to go from one page to another to change the product price,quantity or SKU, spending a lot of time.
 With Magento 2 Product Grid Inline Editor you can do this in a few seconds regardless if it is 10, 100, or 1000 products.

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-product-grid_1.webp">